 One thing that drives Alzheimer's caregivers crazy is repetitive questions and repetitive behavior.

-It took me a long time to understand this repetitive behavior and adjust to it.
-I am looking at my Leonardo da Vinci pad and some of my bunkhouse notes.
+It took me a long time to understand repetitive behavior and how to adjust to it.
+I am looking at my Leonardo da Vinci pad and some of my bunkhouse notes right now.

-One question I asked myself, why am I allowing this behavior to drive me nuts?
+One question I asked myself, why was I allowing this behavior to drive me nuts?

 Seems simple and straightforward doesn't it?

 These kinds of situations and experiences helped me to envision Alzheimer's World, and then to start formalization my construct of Alzheimer's World.

 Topic Search - Alzheimer's World